nf-core/funcscan/paper/paper.md

 # Workflow overview

-nf-core/funcscan simultaneously predicts AMPs, ARGs, BGCs as well as CGCs from input partial or full (meta)genomic sequences.
+nf-core/funcscan simultaneously predicts AMPs, ARGs, BGCs as well as CAZymes/CGCs from partial or full (meta)genomic sequences.
 Output files from the tools of each of the categories are aggregated and standardised for easy cross-comparison (Fig. \ref{fig:workflow}).

 ![Workflow overview of nf-core/funcscan.
 (1), genomic sequences are prepared and annotated with one of four open reading frame annotation tools.
 Two additional classification workflows can be used to classify contigs taxonomically (light gray) or obtain additional protein domain information (dark gray).
-(2), depending on user-choice, the biosynthetic gene cluster (BGC, purple), antimicrobial peptide genes (AMP, orange), antibiotic resistance genes (ARG, yellow), or carbohydrate-active enzymes (CAZyme, blue) workflows with their customisable parameters are executed.
+(2), depending on user-choice, the biosynthetic gene clusters (BGC, purple), antimicrobial peptide genes (AMP, orange), antibiotic resistance genes (ARG, yellow), or carbohydrate-active enzymes (CAZyme, blue) workflows with their customisable parameters are executed.
 (3), the results of all tools for each gene category are aggregated and saved in a human- and machine-readable tabular format.\label{fig:workflow}](figure1.png)

 ## Input preprocessing and open reading frame annotation